Trijicon MRO Review 2024: Rugged Red Dot Optic for Durability

 They designed the green dot variant of the MRO for improved visibility, especially in bright sunlight.
 It takes advantage of human vision, as many individuals perceive green better than red in various lighting conditions.
 However, it may require some adjustment if you’re used to red dots.

-The green MRO offers slightly shorter battery life compared to the red version.
-Trijicon claims over one year of battery life on setting three for the green dot, but real-world experience suggests it lasts about six months on setting four.
-Extreme temperatures can affect battery life.
+The green MRO provides a bit less battery life than the red version.
+While Trijicon claims a long battery life of over a year on setting three for the green dot, real-world use shows it lasts around six months on setting four.
+Extreme temperatures can also impact battery life.

 Recent Posts